-When I’m out and about in the community, people ask me nearly constantly how to do intermittent fasting and, more pointedly, how to get started with intermittent fasting and my weight loss diet in general.
+How To Do Intermittent Fasting for Weight Loss?
+When I’m out and about in the community, people ask me nearly constantly how to do intermittent fasting and, more pointedly, how to get started with intermittent fasting for weight loss.
+What to eat?
+When to eat?
+Here’s my basic blueprint.

-Intermittent fasting is basically just a structure of eating in which you eat in a specific “window” of time during the day and you “fast” for the remainder of the day.
-During my eating window, I eat a meal that is very low in carbohydrates and high in vegetables.
+Intermittent fasting for weight loss is basically just a structure of eating in which you eat in a specific “window” of time during the day and you “fast” for the remainder of the day.
+During my eating window, I eat a meal that is very low in carbohydrates (“keto” even) and high in vegetables.
 I stay in “ketosis” all the time, a “fat burning” mode, because of the low carbohydrate diet but the eating window itself IS the “intermittent fasting” aspect of my plan.
-I see the diet as containing two key parts:
+I see the intermittent fasting for weight loss as containing two key parts:

 I expect both what I eat and when I eat it have been key factors in my rapid weight loss.
 I am also fully aware that my approach is pretty hard core, born out of sheer desperation, and that most people are not going to do exactly what I am doing.
 That’s OK: I expect any sustainable eating model needs to be customized anyway to fit our own lifestyles.
 You need to find what works for you.

-So how to do intermittent fasting plus a keto diet in a way that works for you?
+So how to do intermittent fasting for weight loss in a way that works for you and your specific weight loss goals?

 I recommend to people that they think about both aspects of the approach and reign both in a bit.

 You may be on medication requiring you to keep a 5-, 8-, or 12-hour window.
-Do what you need to do and then be strict in those fasting hours.
-Do not break your fast if it is only 12 hours.
+If you must have an 8-hour eating window for your own reasons, then by all means, do what you need to do but then be strict within that framework.
 You can do it!

 When you break your fast, you need to eat healthy, whole foods.
 For rapid weight loss, those foods need to keep you in ketosis so that you are burning fat and not just living off food sugars.